russ92/SoftwareGroupProject/swe-project/ReadMe.txt

 If that fails try running the maven JAR from the same directory;
 java -jar swe-project/target/swe-sprint6-jar-with-dependencies.jar

+Output should be stored in swe-project/VaxData/Sprint6 directory

-Note: The JARS will only work if you run them from outside the 'swe-project' directory/folder as the file paths in application.properties unfortunately isn't working corrcetly.
+Note: The JARS will only work if you run them from outside the 'swe-project' directory/folder as the file paths in application.properties unfortunately aren't working correctly.

 Nicholas managed to get most of the code up and running.
 This represented the lions share of the work.
 Owen got elements surrounding the reading of hashtags to assigning their 'gists'.
-Russell worked on reading hashtags into hashmaps.
+Russell worked on reading hashtags into hashmaps.ags into hashmaps.